ChristianHallerX/ChristianHallerX.github.io/publications.md

 hide_image:      false
 featured:        false
 description:     >
-  I have (co-)authored a number of technical articles and research papers over the years on geoscientific modeling and related fields.
+  I have (co-)authored a number of technical papers over the years on geoscientific modeling and related fields.<br>
   Here are some highlights:
 ---